marek/entweb/README.md

 # configure entweb as the site
-sudo ln -s sudo ln -s /var/www/entweb/etc/entweb.conf  /etc/apache2/sites-available/entweb.conf sudo a2ensite entweb sudo a2dissite defualt # Run if you want to disable the default index page
+sudo ln -s sudo ln -s /var/www/entweb/etc/entweb.conf  /etc/apache2/sites-available/entweb.conf sudo a2ensite entweb sudo a2dissite default # Run if you want to disable the default index page
 ```